Stay Informed

 Israel Institute grants do not pay for college/university administrative costs, fees, overhead, or indirect costs.

+Before receiving a grant faculty must obtain a formal invitation from a host school.
+However, faculty do not need a formal invitation before they apply.
 Here is a sample letter that faculty can use for reaching out to potential host schools.

 Online Application